 A measure that would increase the gas tax and other fees to boost funding for Oregon transportation was on track for a crushing defeat in early voting returns Tuesday evening.

-In the first tranche of statewide results, Measure 120 was down, 82.32% to 17.68%.
+In early statewide results, Measure 120 was down, 83.10% to 16.90%.

-The measure’s defeat would be the final death knell of a funding effort that has troubled Oregon Democrats for more than a year as they sought to bail out the Oregon Department of Transportation from its professed budget woes, only to see their efforts referred to the ballot in a populist revolt.
+The measure’s defeat would mark the death knell of a funding effort that has troubled Oregon Democrats for more than a year as they sought to bail out the Oregon Department of Transportation from its professed budget woes, only to see their efforts referred to the ballot in a populist revolt.

 Measure 120’s defeat would be no surprise.
 Public sector unions backed the measure, but Oregon Democratic leaders, the presumptive supporters of the package, never organized a proper campaign to defend it.